CJMenart/MetadataRepresentationProject/deliverables/documentation.md

 } GROUP BY ?scenario
 HAVING (?scount>4)
 ```
-* "Which scenarios can the car merge to the right/left?"
+* "In which scenarios can the car merge to the right and/or left?"

-* "Does the car have permission to turn right at this intersection?"
+* "Does the car have permission to turn right at the intersection?"

-* "Which scenarios have temperatures above 10 degrees Celcius?"
+* "Which scenarios have temperatures above 10 degrees Celsius?"
 ```
 SELECT (?scenario)
 WHERE {